nataliering/Strep_methylation/README.md

 `cd Strep_methylation`
 `mamba env create -f basecalling_to_motif.yml`

 3. Open basecalling_to_motif.sh and edit necessary paths and file names (noted in the script by "# CHANGE")

+4. Make basecalling_to_motif.sh executable
+`chmod 700 basecalling_to_motif.sh`

-4. Run basecalling_to_motif.sh!
+6. Run basecalling_to_motif.sh!
 `/path/to/Strep_methylation/basecalling_to_motif.sh`